strongbox/strongbox-docs/README.md

   on which link you need.
 * The first line of the page should be `# Page Title` - this helps in the indexing and search afterwards.

+# Pull Requests

+Shortly after you open a pull request, a hook will trigger live preview deployiment to netlify.com.
+You will be able to check your PR live at the link `deploy/netlify` provides in github's PR checks section.

 # Structure

 We have divided the documentation into 3 sections:

-1. User guide - pages with instructions for how to use Strongbox as a normal "user".
+1. `User guide` - pages with instructions for how to use Strongbox as a normal "user".
-2. Developer guide - pages with instructions for developers who are interested in contributing.
+2. `Developer guide` - pages with instructions for developers who are interested in contributing.
-3. Knowledge base - pages which explain some of our concepts as well as other important information.
+3. `Knowledge base` - pages which explain some of our concepts as well as other important information.